nevrome/mobest/docs/advanced.md

 search_dep_multi <- mobest::create_obs_multi(d = search_dep)
 ```

-The only major change to the basic setup occurs in the preparation of the spatiotemporal positions of the interpolation-informing input samples.
-Here we create an object of type `mobest_spatiotemporalpositions_multi` containing a list of two different temporal resampling iterations of `mobest_spatiotemporalpositions`.
-All of them feature a different set of ages for the field-informing samples.
-They are named `age_resampling_run_*`, where `*` is a number from one to two.
+Another change to the basic setup occurs in the preparation of the spatiotemporal positions of the interpolation-informing input samples.
+Here we now require an object of type `mobest_spatiotemporalpositions_multi`, containing a list of two different temporal resampling iterations of `mobest_spatiotemporalpositions`.

 ```r
 ind_multi <- do.call(